 Where to Stay

-Comfortable accommodation isn’t hard to come by in St. Barth’s.
+Comfortable accommodation isn’t exactly hard to come by in St. Barth.
 The extravagant island certainly lives up to its lofty reputation that attracts a discerning clientele.
-Comfortably nestled between the crystal clear-waters of the Caribbean Sea and Pointe Milou, Hotel Christopher is a refined tropical retreat.
-The property offers a French-colonial design, expansive swimming area, indulgent spa treatments and gourmet food options.
-On the other hand, Le Guanahani is more like your own private beach enclave.
-30 rooms, 27 suites and 10 signature suites are spread out over 18 secluded tropical acres on its own peninsula.
-Check out the Luxury Hotel Guide for St. Barth’s for a complete breakdown on where to stay across the Caribbean island nation.
+Comfortably nestled between the crystal clear waters of the Caribbean Sea and Pointe Milou, Hotel Christopher is a refined tropical retreat that features French-colonial design, an expansive swimming area, indulgent Sisley Spa treatments and gourmet dining options.

 Where to Dine